conda/conda/docs/source/dev-guide/deep-dive-context.md

     * `MapParameter` and `ObjectParameter` do not support being set with environment variables.
 * `ArgParseRawParameter`: These are a bit different because there is no automated mechanism that ties a given command line flag to the context object.
-This means that if you add a new setting to the `Context` class and you want that available in the CLI as a command-line flag, you have to add it yourself.
+This means that if you add a new setting to the `Context` class and you want that available in the CLI as a command line flag, you have to add it yourself.
 If that's the case, refer to `conda.cli.conda_argparse` and make sure that the `dest` value of your `argparse.Argument` matches the attribute name in `Context`.
 This way, `Configuration.__init__` can take the `argparse.Namespace` object, turn it into a dictionary,